saezlab/liana/README.md

 See a [tutorial](https://saezlab.github.io/liana/articles/liana_tutorial.html) how to use LIANA to run all methods and resource from above!
 The tutorial with the test data takes minutes to complete!

 ## LIANA++
+If you are interested in making use of the LIANA architecture for your own method, [this vignette](https://saezlab.github.io/liana/articles/liana_devel.html) provides instructions how to obtain a comprehensive table of LR statistics, which can then be used by custom scoring functions.
+In the [same vignette](https://saezlab.github.io/liana/articles/liana_devel.html) are also instructions how to install and run the original methods via a convenient R wrapper, e.g. for their unbiased benchmark.

 ## Contact
 We appreciate any feedback, so please do not hesitate to open an issue on the [liana github page](https://github.com/saezlab/liana)!

 ### Citing `LIANA`: